• Skip to main content

 The idea of acquiring free energy from induction cookwares using an external bifilar coil was suggested by one of the keen enthusiasts and a regular visitor of this blog.
-Let's learn more regarding the details of this interesting free energy device, as explained by the author himself.
+I have explained more regarding the details of this interesting free energy device, as explained by the author himself.

 WARNING: THIS CONCEPT ATTEMPTS TO VIOLATE THE "LAW OF CONSERVATION OF ENERGY", SO ACCORDING TO ME IT CANNOT BE TRUE, TRY IT AT YOUR OWN RISK.